Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS student guide - Optimized architecture.md

     -   What order or steps would you recommend taking when changing the architecture?

--   Diagram the solution
+-   Diagram the solution.

 **Prepare**

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution
+1. Identify any customer needs that are not addressed with the proposed solution.

-2. Identify the benefits of your solution
+2. Identify the benefits of your solution.

-3. Determine how you will respond to the customer's objections
+3. Determine how you will respond to the customer's objections.

-Prepare a 15-minute chalk-talk style presentation to the customer
+Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution